 There is still much debate about what it all means, and a lot will remain uncertain until the changes come into effect.
 What we do know is that these changes will cause ripple effects throughout the industry, changing the way contractors look for work.

-I want to explore the different ways to find contracts that are outside IR35.
-But first, it's worth covering what an outside IR35 contract should look like.
+I want to explore the different ways to find outside ir35 contracts.
+But first, it's worth covering what a contract outside ir35 should look like.

 This does not constitute legal advice - I'm a contractor, not a contract specialist.
 Ensure you get your contracts checked by an IR35 specialist, such as Qdos.